serenorg/seren-llm-council/README.md

       chairman: "claude-opus-4.5"  # optional
 ```

 The MCP handles payment automatically from your prepaid balance.
+See the [x402 MCP server README](https://github.com/serenorg/x402-mcp-server) for setup with Cursor, Codex CLI, and other MCP clients.

 ### Local Development